About Us

 State-wise, Tranche-wise details of closed/on-going projects/ schemes and broad sector-wise details are given in Annexure I and II.

-(i) Long Term Irrigation Fund (LTIF)
+(ii) Long Term Irrigation Fund (LTIF)

-• Long Term Irrigation Fund (LTIF) was announced in the Union Budget 2016–17 for fast tracking completion of 99 identified Medium and Major Irrigation projects, as identified by MoJS, GoI.
-The projects were spread across 18 States.
-Subsequently, 04 more projects, viz., Polavaram project in Andhra Pradesh, North Koel project in Bihar & Jharkhand, Relining of Sirhind & Rajasthan Feeders and Shahpur Kandi Dam in Punjab were included under LTIF.
+• LTIF was operationalized in NABARD during 2016-17 for fast tracking the completion of the 99 identified Medium and Major Irrigation projects, spread across 18 states, in mission mode.
+Subsequently, 04 other projects, viz., Polavaram project in Andhra Pradesh, North Koel project in Bihar and Jharkhand, Relining of Sirhind & Rajasthan Feeders in Punjab and Shahpur kandi Dam in Punjab were included under the ambit of LTIF.

-Rs in crore
+Rs. in crore

 Sr. No. State Loan sanctioned Loan released